 If you own shares in Tivity Health, Inc. (NASDAQ:TVTY) then it's worth thinking about how it contributes to the volatility of your portfolio, overall.
 In finance, Beta is a measure of volatility.
-Volatility is considered to be a measure of risk in modern finance theory.
-Investors may think of volatility as falling into two main categories.
-First, we have company specific volatility, which is the price gyrations of an individual stock.
-Holding at least 8 stocks can reduce this kind of risk across a portfolio.
+Modern finance theory considers volatility to be a measure of risk, and there are two main types of price volatility.
+The first type is company specific volatility.
+Investors use diversification across uncorrelated stocks to reduce this kind of price volatility across the portfolio.
 The second type is the broader market volatility, which you cannot diversify away, since it arises from macroeconomic factors which directly affects all the stocks on the market.

 What this means for you:

 Since Tivity Health tends to moves up when the market is going up, and down when it's going down, potential investors may wish to reflect on the overall market, when considering the stock.
-This article aims to educate investors about beta values, but it's well worth looking at important company-specific fundamentals such as Tivity Health’s financial health and performance track record.
+In order to fully understand whether TVTY is a good investment for you, we also need to consider important company-specific fundamentals such as Tivity Health’s financial health and performance track record.
 I highly recommend you dive deeper by considering the following:

 - Future Outlook: What are well-informed industry analysts predicting for TVTY’s future growth?
 Take a look at our free research report of analyst consensus for TVTY’s outlook.